zbrown23/musings/baja/architecture.md

 *THE FUTURE*

 No idea what this entails.
 I have a couple of ideas though.
 * Custom IMU/INS solution.
 We've tried this two other times, with LoCoBo and Gofastboatsmojito.
 Neither panned out particularly far, but this is something we seriously need.
+Go screw with different ICs, or even fuse multiple ICs together.
 * Higher bandwidth backbone.
-Switch the fore and aft of the car to something like an ethernet backbone, use Cyphal/UDP over it, then use Cyphal/CAN to communicate with end-nodes.
-This might require some "routing" software though which would be an interesting challenge.
+Switch the front and rear of the car to an ethernet backbone, use Cyphal/UDP over it, then use Cyphal/CAN to communicate with end-nodes.
+This might require some "routing" software which would be an interesting challenge.
 * ECVT.
 The holy grail.
 This trade needs to happen with drivetrain involvement but there's no reason you can't spend time on it.
 * E-clutch.
 A clutch pack that can get stuck anywhere in the driveline, within reason.
 Could be used for e-4wd, torque vectoring, you name it.
 * Better RF link.
 Block 2 uses wifi for everything.
 Find a longer range over air link and do something cool with it.
 * X2, or a valve driver update.
 Redesign my goofy switch to be more efficient, do sensorless flow estimation, package it better.
 * Home-built wheel force tranducer.
-You can do it.
+You can do it, and it'd be insanely useful.
 * More driver augmentation.
 How can you use these sensors to let the driver know what's actually going on?
 How can you help them make better decisions?
+* Steering wheel improvements.
+Continue down the screen path.
+The current wheel has soooo much power to spare.
+Think of all the UI/UX stuff you can do on that wheel.
+What other functionality can you squeeze in? haptics? paddle shifters that do something useful? driver augmentation like above?